-1. P1 - The system does not have sufficient resources to assign to the downstream devices.
-The user must disable other resources for system to detect and enumerate the newly added devices properly.
+1. P1 - The system does not have sufficient resources for all downstream ports of the RDK.
+The user must disable other resources in order for the operating system to detect and enumerate the newly added devices properly.

-- 2. P2 The endpoint device draws high current and the system may not provide sufficient power.
-As a result, testing only works in slot 2 with the connected P2 hard disk power source. - 2.
-P3 There is no problems during normal operations.
+2. P2 - There are no problems during normal operations.
 However, the system locks up during powering down.
 There is a system bluescreen and no keyboard or mouse response.
 CTL-ALT-DEL does not work and requires a hard reset.
 To recover, the user needs to power up without the Qlogic controller and then system successfully powers down as expected.